ericposas/pages/PAGES.md

 ## TODO
 ### Add
- - Need to force render after clicking "new text item" in book
- - Also not rendering the added link (in book) until navigating away and back again
+ - Don't allow a page or book to be added if it exists already (in Book level and Page level)
  - Add page button needs to add a page to the current book view if a book is open
  - Add ability to add stray pages to existing books
  - Add an edit/delete feature on the text items

 ## Features